Your IP:Unknown

 What is a DNS leak?

+A DNS leak is an online security flaw that can reveal your browsing activity by sending it to the wrong server.
 If you’re using a VPN or a proxy service, a DNS leak may show that your virtual private network isn’t working properly.
 However, DNS leaks can happen even if you’re not using a VPN.
-DNS affects almost everything you do online, so finding and fixing DNS leaks immediately is key.
+The DNS is heavily involved in your browsing activities, so finding and fixing DNS leaks immediately is key.

-A thumbnail of a YouTube video that explains how to perform a DNS leak test.
+A thumbnail of a video that explains how to perform a DNS leak test.

 A DNS leak may happen for several reasons, such as: